cylc/cylc-flow/doc/src/suite-config.rst

 Cylc comes with syntax files for a number of text editors: vim, emacs, gedit (and other gtksourceview programs), and kate.

-Refer to comments at the top of each file to see how to use them.
+These can be extracted from the cylc-flow library with the ``cylc get-pkg-resources`` command.
+Refer to comments at the top of each file for usage instructions.

-..
-TODO: TELL USERS WHERE TO GET THIS FROM.

 Gross File Structure